Rental Contract 2018-19

-- By Default, Violation, Failure to Perform, or Breach of any terms or conditions of this Contract: The Contract may be terminated, after 10 days’ notice of intent, in the event that the student:
+- By Default, Violation, Failure to Perform, or Breach of any terms or conditions of this Contract: The Contract may be terminated and students evicted, after 3 days’ notice of intent, in the event that the student:

 - Is in default in payment for more than 10 days, except where there is a written agreement to extend the period, or

 - Breaches, violates, fails to perform, or is in default of the performance of any of the terms of this Contract, or